bocadilloproject/bocadillo/docs/how-to/middleware.md

 Third-party ASGI middleware classes are typically given in this form.
 :::

-Note that, because it performs initialisation on the application instance, the previous `DatabaseMiddleware` cannot be rewritten as a pure ASGI middleware.
+Note that, because it performs initialization on the application instance, the previous `DatabaseMiddleware` cannot be rewritten as a pure ASGI middleware.

 As an example, here's a pure ASGI middleware that injects a static value in the request scope: